bcm-uga/tuto-ssh/README.md

     ```

 On older systems you can replace the `ProxyCommand` line with

     ```
     ProxyCommand ssh nthierry@lacan.imag.fr "nc krakenator %p"
     ```

-**You can now do `ssh krakenator` to connect to krakenator, transparently going through an ssh connection via lacan.imag.fr** (if you have a permissions problem, use `chmod 600 ~/ssh/config`)
+You can now do `ssh krakenator` to connect to krakenator, transparently going through an ssh connection via lacan.imag.fr .
+If it doesn't work check the permissions on ~/.ssh and it's content, they must be restrictive as stated above.

 ## How to easily access/edit your files on krakenator?